rosiekrasnoff/CEE4530/Lab5-Reactor Characteristics/group1_lab5_report.md

 Comparing the trends in the estimated values of N and Pe across your set of experiments, our reactor modifications decreased dispersion in our reactors.
 As we increased the number of reactors in series by either adding additional baffles or modeling a plug flow, the Peclet number increased as expected.
 As the Peclet number increases the dispersion decreases and the response becomes closer to plug flow.
 This matches with our model estimate of the Peclet number for PFR since it was the highest of all 5 trials.

-4. Report the values of t⋆ at F = 0.1 for each of your experiments.
-Do they meet your expectations?
+4. The values of t⋆ at F = 0.1 for each of your experiments:

 ![trial 1](https://github.com/rosiekrasnoff/CEE4530/blob/master/Lab5-Reactor%20Characteristics/1-E_and_F.png?raw=true)